Daksh777/SpotifyNoPremium/README.md

 # Features
 This is a Spicetify theme which:
-- [Removes](https://github.com/Daksh777/BlockTheSpot) all Spotify ads (Windows only, optional)
+- Removes all Spotify ads
 - Removes `Upgrade` button
 - Removes `Upgrade to Premium` entry in drop-down menu
 - Removes ad placeholders (in Home tab and above the now playing bar)
 - Adds pointer cursors to clickable elements (See [#10](https://github.com/Daksh777/SpotifyNoPremium/discussions/10))

-> Note: Make sure to use the latest Spicetify CLI and Spotify App.
+> **Note for users who install this manually:** Make sure to use the latest Spicetify CLI and Spotify App.
 Run `spicetify upgrade` and then `spicetify backup apply` to update Spicetify to the latest version.

 # Screenshots